spiritu-santi/Shortfalls/README.md

 - The 'figures' direrctory contains output plots generated within the script (NOTE: the final figures were obtained by editing figures in Adobe Illustrator).
 - The 'output' directory contains some of the output files (< 100MB) of the code (other outputs are generated within the script).
 - The 'interim' directory is empty and intermediate outputs will be saved here.

+The R code was last updated March 10, 2023 (KewCleaning.R) and contains all the functions necessary to process the geographic data as obtained from GBIF and harmonize it against Kew's World Checklist of Vascular Plants (https://powo.science.kew.org/).